 If you are due for a refund, you have probably already filed your taxes.
 But the thinking doesn’t stop there.

-4. Invest – If you’re one of the lucky few to have minimal debts and already have emergency funds and savings plans in place, investing your money is a smart use of your tax refund.
-There are plenty of new and existing stocks to invest in, so make sure you do plenty of research before putting your money anywhere.
-Alternatively, you could consult a financial professional to help you make decisions that match your goals and what you have in mind.
+If you’re one of the lucky few that has minimal debts, emergency funds and savings plans in place, investing your money could be a smart use of your tax refund.
+There are plenty of new and existing stocks to invest in, but make sure you do plenty of research before putting your money anywhere.
+You could also consult a financial professional to help you make decisions that align best with your interests and goals.

 Save smarter this year with help from Discover Bank®* – the only bank that offers AAA members preferred member annual percentage yields (APYs).
 To learn more about savings, the money market, and CD accounts, visit AAA.com/Deposits or call 1 (800) 347-7056.